8n8/bigwebthing/README.md

 ## Crypto

-The end-to-end cryptography is done using Noise, using the KK pattern, i.e. both parties know the other's public static key before the handshake.
+The end-to-end cryptography is done using Noise, using the KX pattern, i.e. the sender (the respondent) knows the receiver's (initiator) public static key in advance.

-The KK handshake is:
+The KX handshake is:

 -> s
-<- s
 ...
--> e, es, ss
+-> e
-<- e, ee, se
+<- e, ee, se, s, es

 Any message payloads after this handshake are secure.